gomesdasilva/ACTIN2/docs/index.rst

    df = actin.run(files, indices=['I_CaII', 'I_NaI'])

-where ``files`` is the list of fits file paths to be read, ``ìndices`` is the list of index identification names (as in the indices table), and ``df`` is the pandas DataFrame with the output time series including the selected headers such as radial-velocity, Julian date, and activity data.
+where ``files`` is the list of fits spectra file paths to be read, ``ìndices`` is the list of index identification names (as in the indices table), and ``df`` is the pandas DataFrame with the output time series including the selected headers such as radial-velocity, Julian date, and activity data.
 See the tutorials for more information.

 ACTIN is being developed in a `public repository on GitHub`_, if you have any trouble, please open an issue there.